Shippable/docs/sources/platform/tutorial/workflow/crud-job.md

 Jobs take Inputs in the form of [Resources](/platform/workflow/resource/overview), execute tasks that perform the operations necessary and then produce a result i.e. Output(s).
 Now these Outputs can become Inputs to other jobs and so on forming a dependency-based, event-driven DevOps Assembly Line.

-Jobs are defined in a yml-based configuration file `shippable.jobs.yml` that is committed to source control in your [Sync repository](/platform/workflow/resource/syncrepo/).
+Jobs are defined in a yml-based configuration file, `shippable.yml`, that is committed to source control in your [sync repository](/platform/workflow/resource/syncrepo/).

 <a name="adding"></a>
 ## Adding Jobs
-Jobs are defined in a configuration file `shippable.jobs.yml` and this file is added to the root of a source control repository, which we call your [Sync repository](/platform/workflow/resource/syncrepo)..
+Jobs are defined in a configuration file, `shippable.yml`, and this file is added to a source control repository, which we call your [sync repository](/platform/workflow/resource/syncrepo)..
 All user permissions that users have on the repo is carried over to the objects defined in the YML.
-For example, if user 1 has read access he/she will only have read access to Jobs defined in the repo.
+For example, if user 1 has read access he/she will only have read access to jobs defined in the repo.

-Once `shippable.jobs.yml` is committed to a repository, you will have to add them to Shippable through the UI.
+Once `shippable.yml` is committed to a repository, you will have to add it to Shippable through the UI.
 Detailed step by step instructions are [here ](/platform/tutorial/workflow/crud-syncrepo/#adding-a-syncrepo).

-Once your Sync repository is added, the platform watches for changes (Job adds, edits or deleted) through source control webhooks.
+Once your sync repository is added, the platform watches for changes (job additions, edits or deletions) through source control webhooks.
 YML changes are automatically synced and they are reflected in the SPOG immediately.

 <a name="pause"></a>
 ## Pausing jobs